 International sales of medical devices are subject to foreign government regulations, which vary substantially from country to country.
-In order to market our products in other countries, we must obtain regulatory approvals and comply with extensive safety and quality regulations in other countries.
-The time required to obtain approval by a foreign country may be longer or shorter than that required for FDA clearance or approval, and the requirements may differ.
-Medical device manufacturers intending to market medical devices in the European Union/ and the European Economic Area (the "EU/EEA"), are required to affix the CE Mark to their medical devices, often after the intervention of a notified body and the issuing of a CE Certificate of Conformity.
+In order to market our products in other countries, we must obtain regulatory approvals or certifications and comply with extensive safety and quality regulations in those countries.
+The time required to obtain approval or certification to market our products in a foreign country may be longer or shorter than that required for FDA clearance or approval, and the requirements may differ.
+Medical device manufacturers intending to market medical devices in the European Economic Area (the "EEA"), are required to affix the CE Mark to their medical devices, often after the intervention of a Notified Body and the issuing of a CE Certificate of Conformity.
 Many other countries, such as Australia, India, New Zealand, Pakistan and Sri Lanka, accept CE Certificates of Conformity or FDA clearance or approval, although others, such as Brazil, Canada and Japan require separate regulatory filings.